MicrosoftDocs/sdk-api/sdk-api-src/content/bdaiface/nf-bdaiface-ibda_useractivityservice-getuseractivityinterval.md

 ## -description

+\[The feature associated with this page, [Microsoft TV Technologies](/previous-versions/windows/desktop/mstv/microsoft-tv-technologies-portal), is a legacy feature.
+Microsoft strongly recommends that new code does not use this feature.\]

 Gets the interval that a Media Sink Device (MSD) in a Protected Broadcast Driver Architecture (PBDA) media graph waits before  calling the <a href="/windows/desktop/api/bdaiface/nf-bdaiface-ibda_useractivityservice-useractivitydetected">UserActivityDetected</a> method after the MSD detects user activity.
 This interval is known as the <i>user activity interval</i>.
 An MSD must call this method before it calls <b>UserActivityDetected</b> for the first time, but does not need to call this method thereafter while the graph is running.